-To embrace a unified acceptance of the GC AYM theme for the year you need to first know the yearly themes as set out by the General Conference Youth Ministries department.
-These can be found on the GCAYM website (gcyouthministries.org) or from the conference/field youth ministries office.
+In order to embrace a unified acceptance of the GC AYM theme for the year you need to first know the yearly themes as set out by the General Conference Youth Ministries department.
+These can be found on the GCAYM website (youth. adventist.org) or from the conference/field youth ministries office.
 The themes are chosen every five years.

-- c.
-Know the various types of AY Society meetings: - 1.
-The Regular weekly meeting. - 2.
+c.
+Know the Various types of AY Society meetings:

+- 1. The Regular weekly meeting. - 2.
 Experience meetings, when opportunity is given to various bands and to individuals to tell the experiences they have had in working for the Master. - 3.
-Evangelistic Meetings: organized and conducted during the AY Week of Prayer or at other times for the purpose of winning the unconverted, reclaiming those who have strayed, and deepening the Christian experience of every member. - 4.
-Rallies and Conventions: The home AY Society serves as host to visiting AY Societies. - 5.
-Congresses and Special Programs, such as: - Special programs for youth with the whole church attending. - Special programs for the promotion of some activity or project. - Congresses or youth rallies where AY Societies from several territories meet together.
+Evangelistic meetings; organized and conducted during the AY Week of Prayer or at other times for the purpose of winning the unconverted, reclaiming those who have strayed, and deepening the Christian experience of every member. - 4.
+Rallies and Conventions in which the home AY Society serves as host to visiting AY Societies. - 5.
+Congresses and Special Programs, such as: - Special programs for youth, with the whole church attending. - Special programs for the promotion of some activity of project. - Congresses or youth rallies where AY Societies from several territories meet together.

 - 6. Special programs promoting Temperance. - 7.
-Demonstrations of Conversation Training meetings, that will teach how to begin a conversation that will lead to Bible Studies, hold meetings in homes, show slides, distribute literature, sell books, and conduct Revelation Seminars. - For information on two exciting programs for students offered by the Publishing Department, Think Big and Summer Program please visit: https://www.adventistpublishing.org/students/ - 8.
-Investiture Ceremonies, usually conducted once a year, are a type of recognition service where those completing class requirements are awarded certificates and other items that signify reaching a goal.
+Demonstrations of Conversion Training meetings, that will teach how to begin a conversation that will lead to Bible studies, hold meetings in homes, show slides, distribute literature, sell books, and conduct Revelation Seminars. - 8.
+Investiture ceremonies, usually conducted once a year, are a type of recognition service where those completing class requirements are awarded certificates and other items that signify reaching a goal.